 As you get older, it’s likely your cash flow will improve.
-While two in three Canadians are saving on a monthly basis,2 many forget to adjust their plan as their financial circumstances change.
+While many Canadians are saving on a monthly basis, many forget to adjust their plan as their financial circumstances change.
 It’s a great idea to revisit your PAC contributions on a regular basis– especially after major changes, like paying off student debt or landing a promotion.
 While it’s tempting to just set it and forget, you’ll be amazed by how much more you can save by increasing your contributions–even a little bit.

 In the graph below, we look at an investor who contributes $200 monthly for 15 years versus the same investor increasing their monthly contribution by just $25 each year.

 Make it bi-weekly and save even more